ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

        SIMAP with other modelling mechanisms.

 REQ-BIDIR:
-: SIMAP must provide a mechanism to model bidirectional links.
+: SIMAP must provide a mechanism to model bidirectional links when the implementation requires bidirectional links.
 While data flows are unidirectional, the bidirectional links are also common in networking.
 Examples are Ethernet cables, bidirectional SONET rings, socket connection to the